JetBrains/kotlin-web-site/docs/topics/gradle.md

  </tabs>

-You can disable the automatic selection of a testing framework by adding the line `kotlin.test.infer.jvm.variant=false` to the project’s `gradle.properties`.
+You can disable the automatic selection of a variant of `kotlin-test` library by adding the line `kotlin.test.infer.jvm.variant=false` to the project’s `gradle.properties`.

 ### Set a dependency on a kotlinx library